moritetu/baut/docs/RunningTests.rst

 ``-r, --recursively``

-With this option, Baut finds test target files recursively under the specified directories.
+Baut finds test target files recursively under the specified directories.

 ``-s, --stop-on-error``

-With this option, Baut stops test process when a test fails.
+Baut stops test process when a test fails.

 ``--no-color``

-With this option, a test report will not be colored.
+A test report will not be colored.

 ``--no-checksum``

-With this option, Baut does not verify checksum of compiled test files.
+Baut does not verify checksum of compiled test files.

 ``-f, --format [oneline|default|tap|cat]``